Margaret Aker, Cancer Prevention and Treatment Fund

 According to research reported in the New York Times, more and more dentists and orthodontists are using an imaging device that delivers significantly higher doses of radiation than regular X-rays.
 While people usually don’t have any immediate problems from such radiation, exposure can be harmful over the long-term and has been linked to an increased risk of developing cancer.

-Promoters of the cone-beam CT scanner claim that this technology is a safe way to obtain highly detailed images of a patient’s mouth and skull, other health experts are concerned about the cumulative effects of radiation from these scans, and think they shouldn’t be used routinely.
+Promoters of the cone-beam CT scanner claim that this technology is a safe way to obtain highly detailed images of a patient’s mouth and skull that can be used to help treat complicated dental problems more accurately.
+Health experts, however, are concerned about the cumulative effects of radiation from these scans, and think they shouldn’t be used routinely.

 For patients with more serious dental issues, such as cases involving implants or impacted teeth, the scanner’s comprehensive images may justify the radiation exposure.
 But in most cases, traditional X-rays, which expose patients to far lower levels of radiation, provide perfectly adequate images.
 It is worrisome, therefore, that some orthodontists, apparently misinformed about the risks of these scans, are using the cone-beam technology to scan all patients-many of whom are children.